 Their Jumio KYX platform is designed to offer the best customer experience when onboarding a new service.
 It can analyze 3,500 document types from more than 200 countries and offers bank-grade security and compliance features.

-- Good user experience: Jumio prides itself on its user experience, which could help you reduce churn.
+- Good user experience: Jumio prides itself on its end-user experience, which could help you reduce churn.

-- Pricey: you’ll need to contact the sales team for a quote, but it’s agreed that Jumio isn’t the most affordable solution for SMBs.
+- Pricey: You’ll need to contact the sales team for a quote, but it’s widely agreed that Jumio isn’t the most affordable solution for SMBs.

 - Available upon request.